Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Some men have additional vulnerabilities that increase their chances of developing depression or anxiety in the perinatal period.

-Talk to your partner about paternal depression and develop a plan of how you will support each other if you develop the condition.
+Talk to your partner about paternal depression and develop a plan of how you will support each other.

 https://wchh.onlinelibrary.wiley.com/doi/epdf/10.1002/tre.681 - The Gotland scale as sought to provide a more refined approach to Male PPD over the traditional EPDS